In an emergency always dial 999

 If you are worried about someone potentially finding out that you have visited this website and you would like to cover your tracks, this link will show you how to do it.

 Domestic abuse is: 'Any incident of threatening behaviour, violence or abuse (psychological, physical, sexual, financial or emotional) between adults who are or have been intimate partners or family members, regardless of gender or sexuality.'
-It can include harassment, forced marriage, honour-based violence and female genital mutilation.
+It can include harassment, stalking, forced marriage, honour-based violence and female genital mutilation.

 Domestic abuse occurs across all of society, regardless of age, gender, race, sexuality, wealth or geography.

-Domestic abuse is rarely a one-off event and controlling and abusive behaviour maybe ongoing.
+Domestic abuse is rarely a one-off event and controlling and abusive behaviour may be on-going.
 This chain of events needs to be broken.
-There are many services available to help break the chain, details of some organisations who are working to achieve this are listed below.
+There are many services available to help break the chain.
+Details of some organisations who are working to achieve this are listed below.

-Who can use it?
+Who can use these services?

 What can I do if I think it is happening to a friend?

 For people suffering domestic abuse, the support of a trusted friend can be invaluable.
 It is important that the person knows you believe them and that they are not alone.
 Try not to judge or blame either party.
 Encourage your friend to contact one of the agencies who can help.
 If you witness an assault, phone the police.
 Do not intervene physically.